McNeeM2018/Reflection/README.md

+# Reflection 10
+## 4/20/2018
+This week I finished making my Pizza project.
+It utilized making a website, using html, and making a stylesheet.
+I am also rethinking my google friday project.

 # Reflection 9
 ## 4/13/2018
 This week I worked on my pizza project and learned to code in python in a single day.
 I worked heavily on my google friday project and made alot of progress.